pulpitaro/pulpitaro/README.md

 Hello, I'm Pulpitaro and I am a hobbyst.
 I want to make projects that are useful for people

 # How to use READMEs?
-Markdown is the Markdown, it's for some stupid developers who use only HTML in their READMEs: \
+Markdown is the Markdown, it's for some stupid developers who use HTML in their Markdown READMEs: \
-\

 End of line: \

 Hyperlink: \